addyosmani/backbone-fundamentals/backbone-fundamentals.md

 * [Optimizing a whole project](http://requirejs.org/docs/optimization.html#wholeproject 'Optimizing a whole project')
 * [Optimizing a project in layers or packages](http://requirejs.org/docs/faq-optimization.html#priority 'Optimizing a project in layers or packages')

 In a complex application, organizing code into *packages* is an attractive build strategy.
-The build profile in this article is based on an test application currently under development (files list below).
+The build profile in this section is based on a test application currently under development (files listed below).
 The application framework is built with open source libraries.
 The main objective in this build profile is to optimize an application developed with [Backbone.js](http://documentcloud.github.com/backbone/ 'Backbone.js') using modular code, following the [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD 'Asynchronous Module Definition (AMD) wiki page') format.
 AMD and RequireJS provide the structure for writing modular code with dependencies.
-Backbone.js provides the code organization for developing models, views and collections and also interactions with a RESTful API.
+Backbone.js provides the code organization for developing models, views, and collections and also interactions with a RESTful API.

 Below is an outline of the applications file organization, followed by the build profile to build modular (or packaged) layers a JavaScript driven application.